 Post your loglines.
 Get and give feedback.

-The true story of a famous American honky-tonk that began as a humble drinking hole and slowly rose into a cultural landmark of country music history.
+The true story of a famous American honky-tonk that began as a humble drinking hole and slowly rose into a cultural landmark of country music history through love, loss and resilience.

 SYNOPSIS: